 Is it possible to sue multiple people in the same lawsuit?

 People are often confused if it is possible when multiple people they acted negligently.
 The answer is yes.
 Florida has operated since 2006 under a theory that is called Pure Several Liability.
-This law and legal theories allows a plaintiff to sue multiple people and recover damages against them.
+This law and legal theories allow a plaintiff to sue multiple people and recover damages against them.

 Can I recover all my injuries against only one person?

-Prior to April 26, 2006, it was possible to sue multiple people for negligence and recover all damages from one defendant.
+Before April 26, 2006, it was possible to sue multiple people for negligence and recover all damages from one defendant.
 This was the case even if the defendant was only partially liable.
 However, the current law of Pure Several Liability has changed this.
 It is no longer possible to hold one person responsible for all damages.

-Many question why would there be such a law that allows a plaintiff to recover all damages against one defendant.
+Many questions why would there be such a law that allows a plaintiff to recover all damages against one defendant.
 This is because that the joint and several liability law permitted the person responsible to seek the other defendants to contribute to the payment.

 What is the Florida Pure Several Liability Law?

 The law now states that a plaintiff can still sue multiple people for negligence.
 However, the finder of fact, the jury, will then determine the amount that each defendant acted negligently.
 For example, if there are three defendants, the trier of fact may state that Defendant A is 30% liable for negligence, Defendant B is 40% liable for negligence, and Defendant C is 30% liable for negligence.